estherpadrao/ai-lab-clip/README.md

 # Dresses & Clothes Classification with CLIP

-This project explores zero-shot image classification and semantic territory mapping using OpenAI's CLIP model.
+This project explores zero-shot image classification and semantic territory mapping using OpenAI’s CLIP model.

-It investigates how CLIP assigns meaning to fashion aesthetic using cosine similarity in embedding space and visualizes the resulting semantic territories.
+Instead of focusing only on classification accuracy, I treat zero-shot prediction as a question of **semantic structure**.
+By analyzing cosine similarities and visualizing embeddings, I examine how wedding aesthetic concepts like _traditional, modern, romantic, and dramatic_ appear (or fail to appear) as stable regions in CLIP’s vector space.
+This is tested across different domains, including wedding dresses, shoes, and venues.

----
+The findings suggest that culturally loaded aesthetic labels do not form clear, separate clusters.
+Instead, they tend to overlap, shift, and change **depending on prompt wording**.
+In CLIP, meaning is not stored as fixed categories, but as relational structure distributed across the multimodal embedding space.

 ## Project Goals